SelfTaughtCoder78704/blackflag_weekly/README.md

 - Tool automatically falls back to raw slides

 **"Node version incompatible"**
-- Update to Node.js 20.10.0 or higher
+- Update to Node.js 22.17.0 or higher
+- Use `nvm install 22` if you have nvm
 - Tool detects version and uses compatible Slidev

 ## Contributing